The Matrix Chart in the "Analysis" screen gives a combination-by-combination view of test coverage.

 If it is red: the pair is not covered yet given the scenario you selected via slider.

 If it is black: the pair is marked as invalid.

 The slider at the top allows you to visualize which pairs are covered with each test.

-When you arrive at the Matrix Chart screen, you'll automatically see the chart cycle from Test 0 through Test n (the final test in your set).
-The slider will slide back to the test that achieves around 80% coverage.
+When you arrive at the Matrix Chart screen, you'll automatically see the chart cycle from Test Case 0 through Test Case N (the final test in your set).
+By default, the slider will "settle" at the position that achieves around 80% coverage.

 Communicate your testing coverage precisely

 With the Matrix Chart, communicating your testing coverage has been made even easier!
 Imagine a situation where you have created some tests and your manager comes by and says, "Development is running behind, so we'll only have time to execute 2/3s of your tests before Go-Live.
 What will be missed?"
 You can easily respond with a slide like the one below: